Pope names moderate Gregory as Washington, DC, archbishop

-VATICAN CITY — Pope Francis on Thursday named Atlanta Archbishop Wilton Gregory as the new archbishop of Washington D.C., choosing a moderate, and the first African-American, to lead the archdiocese that has become the epicenter of the clergy sex abuse crisis in the U.S.
+WASHINGTON — Archbishop Wilton Gregory promised Catholics he would “rebuild your trust” after Pope Francis on Thursday named him the new archbishop of Washington, D.C., the archdiocese that has become the epicenter of the clergy sex abuse crisis in the U.S.

-Gregory, 71, replaces Cardinal Donald Wuerl, who resigned last year after being implicated in covering up abuse by a Pennsylvania grand jury report.
+Gregory, 71, the archbishop of Atlanta, is a moderate and the first African American to lead the Washington archdiocese.
+He replaces Cardinal Donald Wuerl, who resigned last year after a Pennsylvania grand jury accused him of covering up the abuse.

 Gregory headed the U.S. bishops conference when it adopted a “zero-tolerance” abuse policy in 2002 to respond to the first wave of the scandal.
 He has run the Atlanta archdiocese since 2005 and is seen as a pastor very much in line with Francis’ progressive vision of the church.

-While relatively small, the Washington archdiocese has always punched above its weight in influence given its location in the nation’s capital.
-Its archbishops traditionally are made cardinals, meaning Gregory could become the first African-American cardinal.
+While relatively small, the Washington archdiocese has always punched above its weight given its location in the nation’s capital.
+Its archbishops traditionally are made cardinals, meaning Gregory could become the first African American cardinal.

-The archdiocese, though, has become embroiled in the abuse crisis since its previous two leaders — Wuerl and his predecessor Theodore McCarrick — have been implicated in the scandal.
+The archdiocese, though, has become embroiled in the abuse crisis since its previous two leaders — Wuerl and Theodore McCarrick — were implicated in the scandal.

 Francis in February defrocked McCarrick after a Vatican-backed investigation concluded he sexually abused minors and adults over his long career.
 It was the first time a cardinal had been dismissed from the priesthood for abuse.